Soleil Radio: Programming

 Soleil Radio broadcasts hourly Channel Islands news bulletins between 7am and 6pm during the week, and 8am-12pm at weekends, produced by journalists at Channel 103 and Island FM.

-The station positions itself as playing 'more music' than other commercial radio stations serving the Channel Islands, including a back-to-back '60 Minute Music Marathon' weekday lunchtimes, and specialist/themed music programmes at weekends.
+The station positions itself as playing 'more music' than other commercial radio stations serving the Channel Islands, including a back-to-back 'Awesome 80s' weekday lunchtimes, and specialist/themed music programmes at weekends.